krishamoud/dreams/README.md

 *It needs the ROOT_URL because it is a meteor app and is required to run*

+## Overview

+Dreams is a meteor application that doesn't need a mongodb that will gather data about your docker swarm and stream it to the client via ddp so you can get real time stats and logs.

 ### Dashboard
 ![Image of Dream dashboard](./stream.png)

 ### Logs

 ![Image of Dream logs](./logs.png)

+### TODO
+- Add host information
+- Add optional database for use authentication
+- Add testing